xdaichain/stake-token/README.md

 ### Deployment and initialization

-1. Deploy `PrivateOfferingDistribution` contract, pass the `_privateOfferingParticipants`, `_privateOfferingParticipantsStakes` arrays to its `addParticipants` function, and then call `finalizeParticipants` function. \
+1. For both Private Offering rounds deploy a separate `PrivateOfferingDistribution` contract, pass the `_privateOfferingParticipants`, `_privateOfferingParticipantsStakes` arrays to its `addParticipants` function, and then call `finalizeParticipants` function. \
 \
 The `finalizeParticipants` function will add `address(0)` to the participant set if the share of the `address(0)` is not zero.\
 \
 The `addParticipants` and `finalizeParticipants` functions can also be called right before the `Distribution` contract initialization.

 2. Deploy the `Distribution` contract.
-Pass the addresses of all participants (including the `PrivateOfferingDistribution` address) to its constructor.
+Pass the addresses of all participants (including the `PrivateOfferingDistribution` addresses) to its constructor.

-3. Call the `PrivateOfferingDistribution.setDistributionAddress` to set the address of the `Distribution` contract inside the `PrivateOfferingDistribution` contract.
+3. For both `PrivateOfferingDistribution` contracts call the `PrivateOfferingDistribution.setDistributionAddress` to set the address of the `Distribution` contract inside the `PrivateOfferingDistribution` contract.

 4. Deploy the `ERC677BridgeToken` contract (and pass `Distribution` and `PrivateOfferingDistribution` contracts addresses to the constructor).

 5. Call `preInitialize` function of the `Distribution` contract with `ERC677BridgeToken` address as a parameter.
 It releases `Public Offering` and `Exchange Related Activities` tokens.

 6. Call `initialize` function of the `Distribution` contract.
-It releases 25% of Private Offering tokens, and the countdown for cliff periods and installments starts from this moment.
+It releases Private Offering tokens, and the countdown for cliff periods and installments starts from this moment.

 ### Test deployment and initialization (Kovan)
 Run your local node.
 Uncomment the lines with `preInitialize` and `initialize` calls in `2_deploy_contracts.js` and run:
 ```
- ECOSYSTEM_FUND_ADDRESS=0xb28a3211ca4f9bf8058a4199acd95c999c4cdf3b PUBLIC_OFFERING_ADDRESS=0x975fe74ec9cc82afdcd8393ce96abe039c6dba84 FOUNDATION_REWARD_ADDRESS=0xb68d0a5c0566c39e8c2f8e15d8494032fd420da1 EXCHANGE_RELATED_ACTIVITIES_ADDRESS=0x7f29ce8e46d01118888b1692f626d990318018ea PRIVATE_OFFERING_DATA=./example.csv ./node_modules/.bin/truffle migrate --reset --network kovan
+ ECOSYSTEM_FUND_ADDRESS=0xb28a3211ca4f9bf8058a4199acd95c999c4cdf3b PUBLIC_OFFERING_ADDRESS=0x975fe74ec9cc82afdcd8393ce96abe039c6dba84 FOUNDATION_REWARD_ADDRESS=0xb68d0a5c0566c39e8c2f8e15d8494032fd420da1 EXCHANGE_RELATED_ACTIVITIES_ADDRESS=0x7f29ce8e46d01118888b1692f626d990318018ea PRIVATE_OFFERING_DATA_1=./example.csv PRIVATE_OFFERING_DATA_2=./example.csv ./node_modules/.bin/truffle migrate --reset --network kovan
 ```
 Note: don't forget to change the input data.